grantjenks/python-c2f/README.rst

 C++, Go, and Rust do.
 Now with GitHub Actions the cross-platform build and release process can be automated for free for Open Source projects.
 This is an enormous opportunity to make the Python ecosystem 20-50% faster with a single pull request.
-This lightning talk will walk through a GitHub workflow that publishes Cython-optimized wheels to PyPI.
+This lightning talk walks through a GitHub workflow that publishes Cython-optimized wheels to PyPI.
 Discover how Cython can turbo-charge your Python code and GitHub Actions can simplify your cross-platform release process for free.